sevenbridgesnz/recruit-frontend-react/README.md

 ### Inputs
 - First Name
-  - Must not be longer than 20 characters
+  - Optional, must not be longer than 20 characters
 - Last Name
   - Must be entered, no longer than 20 characters
 - Order description